every lesson needs technology. While there may be opportunities

 Multimedia & Hypermedia

-exercise in which the user sequences and controls his/her
+which the user sequences and controls his/her level and

-students can use different modes of inquiry and extend their
+different modes of inquiry and extend their activities based

 purpose of this unit was to familiarize students with major